aktos-io/scada.js/README.md

 # Usage

-You may use the [scadajs-template](https://github.com/aktos-io/scadajs-template) as a starting point or follow these steps to add ScadaJS to your existing project:
+1. You may use the [scadajs-template](https://github.com/aktos-io/scadajs-template) as a starting point
+2. Follow the steps to add ScadaJS to your existing project:

 ### 1. Install Global Dependencies